Get started with Connect embedded components

 and calls StripeConnect.

-if you define it.
+, if defined.
 You can safely initialize Connect.js by setting up an onload

 function and calling StripeConnect.